High Tower Loop hike | Views from the High Tower

 Contact us for schedule updates or set up a private hike

-This is a looping version of our High Tower hike, taking a newly-scouted hill trail up to a rough line of wall and following that up to the restored section that peaks at the High Tower.
-To come back down, we’ll walk around the rough and unrestored section of Great Wall that leads to the hill trail that will take us all the way back down.
+This is a looping version of our High Tower hike, taking a hill trail up to a rough line of wall and following that up to the restored section that peaks at the High Tower.
+To come back down, we’ll continue past the High Tower, following a tumble-down, rocky part of wall past the remains of a special round tower and then hiking forest trails and tracks back down to the starting point.

 Our start point is at the end of the road, up a long valley.
 We begin with a short walk on a gravel road, and on to a rough dirt trail that will take us up to a dip in a ridgeline.
 Not many people walk this way, and the trail is likely to be a little bushy.

-The first section here is very rough and steep, and you’ll need to take it slow.
+The first part past the tower foundations is steep, and you’ll need to take it slow.
 If you’re not good with heights, you won’t enjoy this section – the footing is quite loose, and you can see quite a drop.

 Great Wall in the mountains below the High Tower